michaelmarty/UniDec/readme.md

 If you want to convert Waters .Raw files, you will also need to add cdt.dll (for IM-MS) and MassLynxRaw.dll (for MS) to the same directory.
 These files can be found [here](http://www.waters.com/waters/supportList.htm?cid=511442&locale=en_GB&filter=documenttype|DWNL&locale=en_GB) with support numbers DWNL134825112 and DWNL134815627.
 Unfortunately, the libraries provided by Waters do not work on certain instruments, such as the G2-Si.

+I have binaries built for Mac and Linux as well.
+They are a bit slower than the Windows version because they are compiled with gcc rather than the Intel C Compiler, but they are perfectly functional and still pretty darn fast.
+I can send these to you on request.

 ##UniDec Documentation